PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 While from a historical perspective it was of course necessary to do all the cuts in the end as this was the only way that the game could be published that otherwise would have been cancelled the same way as its Sequel, - struggeling a lot already with the realisation of the singleplayer story alone - the stories of the four friends would have been ideal material for addons of the main game.

 Yes, for sure they wouldn't have been able to write these four additional side plots alongside the main plot in time, to release them alongside the main game, but there is no need to do so.
 In an ideal scenario, the multiplayer could have been developed one plot at a time, thereby expanding the Singleplayer story at first into a Multiplayer Story Coop for two players, then three, then four and finally all five, while at the same time giving the opportunity to patch the main game into a more complete state.

+And it also offers incredible incentives for the modding community.
+Because other than just telling new stories in different times and/or worlds, modders can make it their mission to create additional multiplayer characters for Phoenix, thereby always expanding the complexity of the story.
+What if you could play the story in the role of Xardas?
+What if you could play the story in the role of Scar?
+And so forth.

-And if the technical side of this endeavour is solved, - and there is work being done in that direction by programmers involved in Phoenix, among others - this is the direction we would choose.
+And if the technical side of this endeavour is solved, - and there is work being done in that direction by programmers involved in Phoenix, among others - this is definitely the direction we would choose.
 Time will tell if this dream comes true.
-But the original Vision of Gothic will not be completely fulfilled without the Multiplayer Story Mode.
+But it is clear, that the original Vision of Gothic will not be completely fulfilled without realising the Multiplayer Story Mode.

+## Free-Play Multiplayer

+...

+## Deathmatch

+...